Reading progress: 0%

 Why This Playlist Matters

 The selection shows more than stylistic change.
 It maps shifting ideas of authenticity, authorship, and access.
-In the past, people used to rely on shared memory.
-During the singer-songwriter era, people focused on sharing personal stories.
-Indie culture embraced a simple, honest style.
-Bedroom pop turned private space into public stage.
+Folk began in shared memory.
+The singer-songwriter era turned inward.
+Indie culture embraced restraint and texture.
+Bedroom pop turned private space into a public stage.

 It is not just a genre list.
 It is a historical arc you can hear.